react-navigation/react-navigation/README.md

 ## Type-checking

+The library is written with TypeScript and provides type definitions for TypeScript projects.

-The library exports few helper types.
-Each navigator also need to export a custom type for the `navigation` prop which should contain the actions they provide, .e.g. `push` for stack, `jumpTo` for tab etc.
+When building custom navigators, each navigator also need to export a custom type for the `navigation` prop which should contain the actions they provide, .e.g. `push` for stack, `jumpTo` for tab etc. and pass correct type parameters to the helper functions to ensure that it works well with type-checking.

 Currently type checking and intelliSense works for route name and params.
 The user has to define a type alias with a list of routes along with the type of params they use.